ptrbortolotti/SONATA/README.md

 8. Install the **openmdao** package.
 This is the python package that provides the necessary framework for SONATA. you can either use the pip to install the openmdao or clone it directly from https://github.com/OpenMDAO/OpenMDAO

    - `pip install openmdao`
-   - To use the pyoptsparse optimisation package within openmdao you need to install conda-	build ` conda install conda-build`.
-Then clone or download the repository from https://bitbucket.org/mdolab/pyoptsparse and build it like so ` conda build pyoptsparse `.
-To use parallel computing features you need to follow the following instructions https://openmdao.readthedocs.io/en/1.7.3/getting-started/mpi_windows.html

 9. Test the installation and all packages by excecuting the folloging python script:
    ```	python test_install.py```